pmatsinopoulos/rails_set_locale/README.md

 `/set_locale`

 with param `locale` specifying the new locale.
+You need to give, also, the `return_back_to` URL because the controller that is setting the locale needs to know where to redirect to.

 For example:

-`/set_locale?locale=el`
+`/set_locale?locale=el&return_back_to=/`

-will set the locale to the Greek locale.
+will set the locale to the Greek locale and redirect to `/`.

-You can also specify the URL the request will have to redirect to:

-`/set_locale?locale=el&return_back_to=/new_session`.

-In any case, the controller implemented by the `RailsSetLocale` gem, is setting the `session[:locale]` to the locale requested.
+The controller implemented by the `RailsSetLocale` gem, is setting the `session[:locale]` to the locale requested.

 In order to implement this feature, you will have to mount the `RailsSetLocale` engine.
 In your routes include this: